 - 1/2 tsp sea salt, more to taste

 - generous pinches freshly ground black pepper

-- 1 avocado (optional – I did not use)
+- 1 avocado (optional for creamy salsa – I did not use)

-Preheat oven to broil.
+Preheat oven to broil with a rack about 4 inches below the heat source.
 Line a rimmed baking sheet with foil.
-Place the husked tomatillos on the baking sheet.
-Broil for 5 minutes; flip them over and broil about 4-5 minutes more.
-The skins will begin to char, but watch carefully to prevent then from completely burning.
+Place the husked tomatillos and jalapeño on the baking sheet.
+Broil for 5 minutes; flip them over (tongs work best) and broil about 4-5 minutes more.
+The skins will begin to char and blister, but watch carefully to prevent then from completely burning.

-While the tomatillos cool, chop your cilantro, red onion, garlic, and serrano pepper.
+While the tomatillos cool, chop your cilantro, onion, and garlic.
 Zest and juice your lime(s).

 Source: Recipe slightly adapted from The Love and Lemons Cookbook